 The iconic building had housed the offices and printing facility for almost half a century by that point and many legends of journalism had worked there.
 It’s also where the newspaper was based when it received 19 of the Pulitzer Prizes it had been awarded.
 Also of interest to a radio nerd like me was the radio tower on the water.
 For decades it had broadcast the signal of storied AM station WQAM, but by the time I was there, I understand it was only kept as a backup tower for the station.

 A huge treat of working in WLRN’s studios at the Miami Herald during the early morning shift was seeing the incredible sunrises from the 5th floor newsroom windows looking east.
 The newspaper building was usually pretty desolate at those hours and I don’t know how many people working there knew just how vivid those sunrises would often be.

 Sadly, soaring real estate values, combined with declining newspaper revenues, led to the 14 acre property being sold.
-While I was still there, it was announced the parking lots surrounding the building were being sold, then in 2011, a resort company offered $236 million for the waterfront property the building sat on.
+While I was still there, it was announced the parking lots surrounding the building were being sold, then in 2011, two years after I’d moved back home to Arkansas, a resort company offered $236 million for the waterfront property the building sat on.
 The newspaper relocated to the suburb of Doral, while the slow demolition of the building began on April 28, 2014.

 Below I’ve included many of the more memorable stories I covered for the Miami Herald, both on the radio and in print.
 Some are grouped by topic, others are listed a little more randomly.
 It was a slow evolutionary process as our radio department was developed from scratch, with us determining the best ways to make use of the Herald‘s large staff (at least compared to radio newsrooms) and vast resources.
 We had to find a way to reflect the newspaper, while also serving the interests of the local NPR audience.